Case Study of Aging in Place by NAIPC of Baltimore (Hired Help)

 A. Immediate clear out and clean-up of clutter and mess in the home to address safety and hygienic issues

-B. If aging in place (client staying), downsizing and more in depth clean out over time
+B. If aging in place (client staying), downsizing and more in-depth clean out over time

-C. If client is moving to an assisted living or retirement community, provide moving assistance including but not limited to packing, unpacking and set-up of new living situation
+C. If the client is moving to an assisted living or retirement community, provide moving assistance including but not limited to packing, unpacking and set-up of new living situation

-Step 7 Hire Senior Care Organizer (non-affiliate) the Organizer would collect and put into order, all bills and other important papers and create an easy to use filing system
+Step 7 Hire Senior Care Organizer (non-affiliate) the Organizer would collect and put into order, all bills and other important papers and create an easy to use a filing system

 Step 8 Hire an Aging-in-place CAPS certified Remodeler has been trained in:

 -The unique needs of the older adult population